XiaoMi/mace/docs/getting_started/introduction.rst

 Model format
 ------------

-MiAI Compute Engine defines a customized model format which is similar to Caffe2.
-The MiAI model can be converted from exported models by TensorFlow and Caffe.
+MACE defines a customized model format which is similar to Caffe2.
+The MACE model can be converted from exported models by TensorFlow and Caffe.
 A YAML file is used to describe the model deployment details.
 In the next chapter, there is a detailed guide showing how to create this YAML file.